South Georgia Tech hosts professional development workshop for educators

 Her work stems from more than 30 years of experience in public schools as a high school department head, principal, and central office administrator of staff development.
 She has been hailed as an expert on the mindsets of economic classes and overcoming the hurdles of poverty.
 After changing the conversation in education to focus on poverty, Payne’s work has expanded into social services, criminal justice, healthcare, the workplace and more.

-“South Georgia Technical College was pleased to be able to bring a speaker of Dr. Payne’s caliber to this area and share her knowledge and expertise with educators in our six county service area,” said South Georgia Technical College President Dr. John Watford.
-“This was an exceptional workshop and provided tremendous insight into the challenges of different economic realities.”
+“South Georgia Technical College was pleased to be able to bring a speaker of Dr. Payne’s caliber to this area and share her knowledge and expertise with educators in our seven county service area,” said South Georgia Technical College President Dr. John Watford.
+“This was an exceptional workshop and provided tremendous insight into the challenges of different economic realities.
+She also shared how individuals can build emotional resources, which is the subject of her new book.”